About this book

-Gargantua Jr. wants to grow up to be just like his mom.
-Before he was born, Mom had a reputation for being a little wild – she wreaked havoc everywhere she went with her monster strength and fiery flames.
-But now she prefers to repair some of the damage, and she only knocks over buildings that are supposed to come down.
+Gargantua (Jr!) wants to grow up to be just like Mom.
+Before Junior came along, Mom had a reputation for being a little wild, but now she only knocks over buildings that are supposed to come down.
 She also protects Earth from dangerous space robots and giant asteroids.
-Gargantua Jr. would like to help out, but Mom says he’s too little.
-So he sets out to show her that he’s not a baby anymore … Thankfully, Mom comes to the rescue just in time.
+Gargantua (Jr!) would like to help out, but Mom says, “You’re too little.”
+So Junior sets out to prove that she’s wrong …

-Themes of making amends for past mistakes, giving back to the community, the importance of teamwork and learning one’s limits all come to play in this fun story about a baby monster and his mom, vibrantly written and illustrated by Kevin Sylvester.
+Making amends for past mistakes, giving back to the community, learning one’s limits and teamwork all come into play in this story about a mom and her baby monster, vibrantly written and illustrated by Kevin Sylvester.

 About the Author